-The University provides a convenient, economical, and firstclass medical clinic and bospital facility on the campus.
-It is staffed by five full-time physicians, registered nurses, pharmacists, laboratory and X-ray technicians, and other personnel essential to providing good health care.
-All students, faculty, and staff are eligible for health services.
-In addition, dependent children (aged fifteen to twenty-one) and spouses are eligible for services.
-(All other persons even though they may be dependents of students, faculty, or staff are not eligible.)
-The long semester clinic hours are from \$100 a.m. to 4:30 p.m.
-After 4:30 p.m. there is a nurse on duty and a physician on call.
-Patients may ring the bell at the front door or the south door of the health facility for service after hours.
-During summer sessions, Clinic hours are 9:00 a.m. to 4:00 p.m.
-The facility is closed on weekends in the summer and during

-Thanksgiving, Christmas, and Easter student vacation periods.
+The University provides a convenient and well-equipped medical clinic and hospital facility on the campus.
+It is staffed by four full-time physicians, registered nurses, pharmacist, laboratory and x-ray technicians, and other personnel essential to providing good health care.
+The long semester clinic hours are from 9:00 a.m. to 4:00 p.m.
+Patients requesting care after hours should contact the nurse on duty by phone or by appearing in person, and she in turn may contact the physician on call.
+Patients are requested not to call the physicians directly.
+For service after hours patients may ring the bell at the front door or the south door of the health facility.
+The facility is closed on weekends in the summer and during Thanksgiving, Christmas, and Easter student vacation periods.
 During vacation periods those persons needing care are advised to go to the emergency room of one of the large Dallas hospitals.
-Costs